IBM/data-prep-kit/data-processing-lib/doc/ray-runtime.md

 ## Exceptions
 A transform may find that it needs to signal error conditions.
-For example, if a referenced model could not be loaded or a given table does not have the expected column.
+For example, if a referenced model could not be loaded or a given input data (e.g., pyarrow Table) does not have the expected format (.e.g, columns).
 In general, it should identify such conditions by raising an exception.
 With this in mind, there are two types of exceptions:

-1. Those that would not allow any tables to be processed (e.g. model loading problem).
+1. Those that would not allow any data to be processed (e.g. model loading problem).
-2. Those that would not allow a specific table to be processed (e.g. missing column).
+2. Those that would not allow a specific datum to be processed (e.g. missing column).

-In the first situation the transform should throw an exception from the initializer, which will cause the Ray framework to terminate processing of all tables.
+In the first situation the transform should throw an exception from the initializer, which will cause the Ray framework to terminate processing of all data.
 In the second situation (identified in the `transform()` or `flush()` methods), the transform should throw an exception from the associated method.
-This will cause only the error-causing table to be ignored and not written out, but allow continued processing of tables by the transform.
+This will cause only the error-causing datume to be ignored and not written out, but allow continued processing of tables by the transform.
 In both cases, the framework will log the exception as an error.